Take our quiz

 A short 5-10 minute application for you to introduce yourself, including your education and coding experience, plus your super power.
 You know, the important details that will help us get to know you.
 New cohorts fill up on a rolling basis so make sure to submit your application as soon as possible!

 You can book in for your interview during the application process, otherwise you will be emailed with a link to book it in later.
 We want to meet you, get to know you better and talk all about bootcamp.
 This is also your opportunity to ask us anything!

 After the interview, successful candidates will be sent over instructions to take our logic test and materials to prepare for and take the technical assessment.
 You do not need to have prior experience in coding or data science to perform well on these tests.
-These are both multiple-choice and done online on your own time within a 2-week period of your interview.
+These are both multiple-choice and done within a 2-week period of your interview.

 The first step to becoming a developer is laying your foundation with our Prep Modules.

 The 70 hours you'll spend on completing prep will introduce the basic technologies you'll use throughout bootcamp,

 Once you are accepted into a cohort, your place in the program will only be reserved once we have received your deposit.
 Deposits can be paid by credit card, and we are able to accept wire transfers for the remainder of your tuition.
 Your tuition is due 2 weeks before your start date.